Laptop Black Screen: Complete Troubleshooting Guide

 Why Does My Laptop Screen Go Black?

-2. Graphics Switching Issues (25%)
+Graphics Switching Problems

-4. Backlight Failure (10%)
+Backlight Failure

-Quick Fixes (Try These First - 10 Minutes)
+Quick Fixes (Try These First)

 Solution #1: Hard Reset (Power Drain)

-- Unplug power adapter
+- Unplug the power adapter

-- Turn on laptop
+- Turn it on

 Solution #2: External Display Test

-- Wait 10 seconds between each mode
+- Wait 10 seconds between each one

 Solution #3: Brightness Adjustment